DarVoid/gRPC-slotMachine/README.md

 I'll first start by using an express server. and then a graphQL node server.

-There's also an Angular application just for demo purposes.
 # Install node packages

     > npm install